Music Unlocked: Guidance for Schools

 This guidance is intended to inform school leaders in planning and risk assessing musical activity in schools.
 Updated on 21st March 2022.

 Making Music Safely in School

-Visiting teachers (including project staff) can be welcomed into schools provided that they adhere to current public health guidance on minimising the spread of COVID-19; they can teach in multiple schools and across bubbles with mitigations (a COVID-19 Code of Practice for EA Music Service staff accompanies this document).
+Visiting teachers (including project staff) can be welcomed into schools provided that they adhere to mitigations that are in place in each host school on minimising the spread of COVID-19; they can teach in multiple schools and across classes with mitigations (a COVID-19 Code of Practice for EA Music Service staff accompanies this document).

 Whilst every effort has been undertaken to verify the information used to write this document and to relate that specifically to musical learning for children and young people in and out of school, the Music Service cannot be held accountable for any advice given which subsequently is proven to be inaccurate.